cjordan7/BF-Interpreter/README.md

 ## Use

-After building the interpreter, launch the program with a *bf program*
+After building the interpreter, launch it with a *bf program*:

 ```
 cd path/to/clone/bf/interpreter/build/